natasjja/intro-to-coding/exercise2.md

     * For CSS properties that apply to the same selector, you include them all in the same {} curly brackets.
 So with our example above, the finished CSS looks like this:
       `main { max-width: 600px; margin: auto; }`
     * _Note that it's fine to have CSS in one line for a small amount, but for 3 or more properties it's common to add a new line for each property to make it easier to read.
 Some people prefer to add a new line regardless to keep your CSS consistent._
-    * Try different maximum widths (say 1200px, 500px, 100px), to see what happens to the layout. https://www.w3schools.com/css/css_max-width.asp
+    * Try different maximum widths (say 1200px, 500px, 100px), to see what happens to the layout.
+Example here: https://www.w3schools.com/css/css_max-width.asp

 4. Try some more CSS

     * We'll change the color of our `<h1>` tag.
     * Pick a color from https://htmlcolorcodes.com/color-picker/ or https://www.w3schools.com/cssref/css_colors.asp
-    * Apply that color using the `color` property https://www.w3schools.com/cssref/pr_text_color.asp
+    * Apply that color using the `color` property.
+Example here:  https://www.w3schools.com/cssref/pr_text_color.asp
     * Try changing the background color of the `<body>` to see what happens!
     * If you make it dark, you'll also want to change the text to be light so it shows up.